rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.alerttrigger/documentation.md

 Specifies the unit that should be applied on the delay field.

 ## Further information on the configuration
-It is possible to activate only one alerts or two alerts or all the three.
+It possible to activate only one alerts or two alerts or all the three.
-- To disable the ``Alert_threshold``, set up the Filter operator field to ``None``
+- To disable the ``Alert_threshold``, set up the Filter operator field to ``None`` and Threshold value to ``0.0``
 - To disable the ``Alert_duplicate``, set up the Duration unit field to ``None`` and Max duration field to ``0``
 - To disable the ``Alert_delay``, set up the Delay unit field to ``None`` and Max delay field to ``0``
--

 ## Output
 Outputs the incoming event while appending:
 - a field with a Boolean value (``Alert_threshold``) indicating whether the filtering operation is satisfied (true) or not (false).